Lemoncode/react-typescript-samples/readme.md

 # About Basefactor + Lemoncode

 We are a team of long-term experienced freelance developers, established as a group in 2010.
-We specialize in Front End technologies and .NET.
+We are specialized in Front End technologies.

 [Basefactor, consultancy by Lemoncode](http://www.basefactor.com) provides consultancy and coaching services.